maxhbr/univOpWrap/README.md

     alias p="/PATH/TO/univOpWrap llpp"

+Filetype dependent commands are defined as:

+    alias p="/PATH/TO/univOpWrap \".djvu:zathura llpp\""

 ### advanced USAGE:

-if you want to start a simple REPL, until the search is unique add the parameter `-r`.
+* if you want to start a simple REPL, until the search is unique add the parameter `-r`.

-if you want the process to detach, use
+* if you want the process to detach, use the parameter `-f`.

-    alias p="/PATH/TO/univOpWrap -f llpp"

-if you want to be asked, wether you realy want to call the command on the file, use
+* if you want to be asked, wether you realy want to call the command on the file, use the parameter `-a`.

-    alias p="/PATH/TO/univOpWrap -a llpp"

-Filetype dependent commands are given like:

-    alias p="/PATH/TO/univOpWrap \".djvu:zathura llpp\""